MedVIC-Lab/medvic-lab.github.io/README.md

      ---
      ```

-     Note: images should be added to `/public/assets/images/publications/`
+     Note: images should be added to `/public/assets/images/publications/`.
+These should be *graphical abstracts* and should not contain captions.

 3. **Add content to your Markdown file:** (WORK IN PROGRESS)
    - Below the frontmatter, add any additional information about the publication.